CreatorKit/creator-docs/creatorkit/Glossary.md

 **6LowPAN** - 6LoWPAN is an acronym of IPv6 over Low power Wireless Personal Area Networks.
 It is designed for connecting small remote devices together.

-**6LowPan Clicker** - 2 6LowPAN Clicker boards are included in the Creator Kit to allow you to complete hte 5 projects.
+**6LowPan Clicker** - 2 6LowPAN Clicker boards are included in the Creator Kit to allow you to complete the 5 projects.
 Each Clicker connects to the Ci40 over 6LowPAN and acts as a remote sensor/actuator by using Click boards

 **Click** - 3 Click boards are included in your kit (Thermo3, Relay, PIR Motion Sensor) and many more are available from [MikroElektronika](http://www.mikroe.com/click/).
 These boards can be used to add new functions to your Clicker and Ci40 boards.